 Did you know there is more than one type of vinegar that is used to season sushi rice?
 In addition to rice vinegar, top sushi chefs also use akazu, a special red vinegar, to make sushi and specifically traditional Edomae sushi.
 In this article, we’ll explore the history and recent comeback of akazu red vinegar in sushi making.

 When it comes to preparing sushi rice (shari), many of us are most familiar with rice vinegar or komezu (米酢).
 However, there is another vinegar called akazu (赤酢), a special red vinegar that has been around since the Edo period in Japan.

 Despite its long history, akazu—the once popular vinegar—only found itself back in the spotlight in recent years.
 Today, it is the vinegar of choice for making Edomae sushi that can be found in high-end sushi restaurants in Japan or abroad.

 Let’s discover the origin of this traditional condiment and its use in sushi rice.

 What is Akazu?

 Akazu (赤酢), also called kasuzu (粕酢) vinegar, is a Japanese red vinegar made of sake lees, a by-product of sake brewing.
-It has a dark reddish-brown color because of the sugars and amino acids in the sake lees.
+It is dark reddish-brown because of the sugars and amino acids in the sake lees.

 Compared to rice vinegar (komezu), which takes about one year to produce, akazu involves a long fermentation period of three to four years, resulting in a high price tag.